M-Chimiste/PaperPal/project_docs/project_status.md

 ## What Needs to Be Implemented Next

 ### Short Term
+1. **Local media prerequisite**: Install `ffmpeg` before exercising podcast/audio/video generation; the recovered core app works, but pydub currently warns that no `ffmpeg` or `avconv` executable is on `PATH`.
+2. **Frontend dependency audit**: Review the 24 advisories reported by `npm ci` (1 low, 6 moderate, 17 high) and update dependencies deliberately rather than running an uncontrolled lockfile rewrite during recovery.
-1. **Star Map quality**: Replace deterministic random projection with a higher-quality dimensionality reduction (e.g. UMAP) with caching + versioning.
+3. **Star Map quality**: Replace deterministic random projection with a higher-quality dimensionality reduction (e.g. UMAP) with caching + versioning.
-2. **Star Map semantics**: Add cluster labeling + selection actions (open Papers with filters, export selection, seed Mind-Map).
+4. **Star Map semantics**: Add cluster labeling + selection actions (open Papers with filters, export selection, seed Mind-Map).
-3. **Dashboard iteration**: Add “Continue where I left off” cards (active jobs/tasks) and/or user-configurable widget visibility.
+5. **Dashboard iteration**: Add “Continue where I left off” cards (active jobs/tasks) and/or user-configurable widget visibility.
-4. **Newsletter observability**: Surface a clear UI message when ranking is reusing historical scores so “no LM Studio traffic” is expected and visible.
+6. **Newsletter observability**: Surface a clear UI message when ranking is reusing historical scores so “no LM Studio traffic” is expected and visible.
-5. **Newsletter task tracing**: Add a backend log/event for worker launch success/failure tied to each newsletter task ID for easier debugging.
+7. **Newsletter task tracing**: Add a backend log/event for worker launch success/failure tied to each newsletter task ID for easier debugging.
-6. **UI Update**: Add toggle in Settings/Database import UI to control `merge_interests` behavior
+8. **UI Update**: Add toggle in Settings/Database import UI to control `merge_interests` behavior
-7. **Import Preview**: Show user what interests will be merged before confirming import
+9. **Import Preview**: Show user what interests will be merged before confirming import
-8. **Logging**: Add more detailed logging about profile/interest merge decisions
+10. **Logging**: Add more detailed logging about profile/interest merge decisions

 ### Medium Term
 1. **Interest Similarity Detection**: Use embeddings to detect semantically similar interests (not just exact text match)